 '''

+mode the file mode: r or w

 type the kind of file, one of: mp, tfm, map, pfb, enc

 '''

 Return either the full path name of the found file, or nil if the file cannot be found.

 Note that the new version of mplib no longer uses binary mem files, so the way to preload a set of macros is simply to start off with an input command in the first mp:execute() call.